One of the best parts of living in the Lone Star State is its low tax burden.

 Besides the federal government, several states require their residents to pay estate taxes.

 Thankfully, Texas isn’t one of these states.
-That means that Texas residents need to worry about only the federal estate tax.
+That means that Texas residents need to worry about only the federal estate tax liability.

 There’s more good news.
 Most Americans will never have to pay a dime in estate tax because the federal government exempts all estates worth less than roughly $12 million from its estate tax.